ZoeMercury/Passwort_Generator/README.md

 # Passwort_Generator

-Copy and paste the code in main.py into the IDE of your choice.
-No guarantee it'll work for a language other than Python.
+The script is written in Python.
+Copy and paste the code in the main.py into the IDE of your choice.

-Project task developed during bootcamp.
+The project was a task developed during a coding bootcamp.
+The bootcamp instructor provided the solution that can be found at the end of the script.

-Code solution developed by the bootcamp instructor can be found at the end of the script, and is marked accordingly.
-The rest was written by the owner of this account.
+The code itself was written by the owner of this GitHub account.